dicksonhk/minimal-p2p-buffer-protocol/README.md

 # Axon Messaging Protocol - A Minimalist Design for Reliable and Scalable Mediated Client Channels

-Protocol Version: 0
+- **Protocol Version**: 0
+- **Status**: `DRAFT`
+- **Updated**: 2025-05-25T19:05:00Z

 ## 1. Overview

-This document outlines the **Axon Messaging Protocol** (or **Axon Protocol**), a communication system designed to leverage the strengths and characteristics of **serverless architectures** for its relaying components.
+This document outlines the **Axon Messaging Protocol** (or Axon Protocol), a communication system designed to leverage the strengths and characteristics of **serverless architectures** for its relaying components.
 The protocol facilitates communication **Channels** that are conceptually one-to-one between two end-**Clients**.
 These two **Clients** individually connect to an intermediary component, termed the **Axon Relay**, which acts as a message buffer and relay for their shared **Channel**.
 The Axon Protocol offers modes for reliable, buffered message delivery with **at-least-once semantics**, as well as options for direct, non-persistent relay.
 It is optimized for scenarios where an Axon Relay mediates communication for a pair of Clients.

 The protocol is **designed to be minimalistic, fostering reliability and high scalability**, particularly for scenarios involving a **massive number of concurrent Channels, each typically involving two active Clients and a mediating Axon Relay instance**.
 Key to its scalability is this focus on small, independent Channels and the expectation of **per-tenant/per-channel data partitioning** within the Axon Relay's backend.
 Its reliability is further supported by mechanisms for at-least-once delivery (for buffered messages) and acknowledged message handling.
 This design was initially inspired by and intended for environments like Cloudflare Workers utilizing Durable Objects for the Axon Relay's buffer storage, but it is adaptable to other serverless platforms and partitioned storage solutions.